 The Privacy and Civil Liberties Impact Assessments (PCLIA) process is one of Treasury's key mechanisms to ensure that programs and technologies sustain, and do not erode, privacy protections.
-During FY20, Treasury published 15 new, updated, or renewed PCLIAs.
-All published Treasury PCLIAs are available on Treasury's privacy website at:
+During FY21, Treasury published 81 new, updated, or renewed PCLIAs.
+All published Treasury PCLIAs are available on Treasury's privacy website.